GerHobbelt/owemdjee/README.md

 ### OCR: quality improvements, language detect, ...

+- **Capture2Text** [📁](./Capture2Text) [🌐](https://github.com/GerHobbelt/Capture2Text) -- Linux CLI port of Capture2Text v4.5.1 (Ubuntu) - the OCR results from Capture2Text were generally better than standard Tesseract, so it seemed ideal to make this run on Linux.
 - **fastText** [📁](./fastText) [🌐](https://github.com/GerHobbelt/fastText) -- [fastText](https://fasttext.cc/) is a library for efficient learning of word representations and sentence classification.
 Includes language detection feeatures.
 - **hunspell** [📁](./hunspell) [🌐](https://github.com/GerHobbelt/hunspell) -- a free spell checker and morphological analyzer library and command-line tool, designed for quick and high quality spell checking and correcting for languages with word-level writing system, including languages with rich morphology, complex word compounding and character encoding.
 - **hunspell-hyphen** [📁](./hunspell-hyphen) [🌐](https://github.com/GerHobbelt/hyphen) -- hyphenation library to use converted TeX hyphenation patterns with hunspell.
+- **JamSpell** [📁](./JamSpell) [🌐](https://github.com/GerHobbelt/JamSpell) -- a spell checking library, which considers words surroundings (context) for better correction (**accuracy**) and is **fast** (near 5K words per second)
 - **libtextcat** [📁](./libtextcat) [🌐](https://github.com/GerHobbelt/libtextcat) -- text language detection
+- **nuspell** [📁](./nuspell) [🌐](https://github.com/GerHobbelt/nuspell) -- a fast and safe spelling checker software program.
+It is designed for languages with rich morphology and complex word compounding.
+Nuspell is written in modern C++ and it supports Hunspell dictionaries.
 - **ocreval** [📁](./ocreval) [🌐](https://github.com/GerHobbelt/ocreval) -- `ocreval` contains 17 tools for measuring the performance of and experimenting with OCR output. `ocreval` is a modern port of the [ISRI Analytic Tools for OCR Evaluation](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.216.9427&rep=rep1&type=pdf), with UTF-8 support and other improvements.
+- **SymSpell** [📁](./SymSpell) [🌐](https://github.com/GerHobbelt/SymSpell) -- spelling correction & fuzzy search: **1 million times faster** through Symmetric Delete spelling correction algorithm.
+The Symmetric Delete spelling correction algorithm reduces the complexity of edit candidate generation and dictionary lookup for a given Damerau-Levenshtein distance.
+It is six orders of magnitude faster ([than the standard approach with deletes + transposes + replaces + inserts](http://norvig.com/spell-correct.html)) and language independent.
+- **tesslinesplit** [📁](./tesslinesplit) [🌐](https://github.com/GerHobbelt/tesslinesplit) -- a standalone program for using Tesseract's line segmentation algorithm to split up document images.
+- **unpaper** [📁](./unpaper) [🌐](https://github.com/GerHobbelt/unpaper) -- a post-processing tool for scanned sheets of paper, especially for book pages that have been scanned from previously created photocopies.
+The main purpose is to make scanned book pages better readable on screen after conversion to PDF.
+The program also tries to detect misaligned centering and rotation of ages and will automatically straighten each page by rotating it to the correct angle (a.k.a. deskewing).

 ### OCR page image preprocessing, \[scanner] tooling: getting the pages to the OCR engine

+- **Capture2Text** [📁](./Capture2Text) [🌐](https://github.com/GerHobbelt/Capture2Text) -- Linux CLI port of Capture2Text v4.5.1 (Ubuntu) - the OCR results from Capture2Text were generally better than standard Tesseract, so it seemed ideal to make this run on Linux.
 - **ccv-nnc** [📁](./ccv-nnc) [🌐](https://github.com/GerHobbelt/ccv) -- C-based/Cached/Core Computer Vision Library.
 A Modern Computer Vision Library.
 - **CImg** [📁](./CImg) [🌐](https://github.com/GerHobbelt/CImg) -- a **small** C++ toolkit for **image processing**.
+- **ColorSpace** [📁](./ColorSpace) [🌐](https://github.com/GerHobbelt/ColorSpace) -- library for converting between color spaces and comparing colors.
+- **doxa** [📁](./doxa) [🌐](https://github.com/GerHobbelt/Doxa) --   Δoxa Binarization Framework (ΔBF) is an image binarization framework which focuses primarily on local adaptive thresholding algorithms, aimed at providing the building blocks one might use to advance the state of handwritten manuscript binarization.

+  Supported Algorithms:

+  * Otsu - "A threshold selection method from gray-level histograms", 1979.
+  * Bernsen - "Dynamic thresholding of gray-level images", 1986.
+  * Niblack - "An Introduction to Digital Image Processing", 1986.
+  * Sauvola - "Adaptive document image binarization", 1999.
+  * Wolf - "Extraction and Recognition of Artificial Text in Multimedia Documents", 2003.
+  * Gatos - "Adaptive degraded document image binarization", 2005.
+(Partial)
+  * NICK - "Comparison of Niblack inspired Binarization methods for ancient documents", 2009.
+  * Su - "Binarization of Historical Document Images Using the Local Maximum and Minimum", 2010.
+  * T.R.
+Singh - "A New local Adaptive Thresholding Technique in Binarization", 2011.
+  * Bataineh - "An adaptive local binarization method for document images based on a novel thresholding method and dynamic windows", 2011. (unreproducible)
+  * ISauvola - "ISauvola: Improved Sauvola’s Algorithm for Document Image Binarization", 2016.
+  * WAN - "Binarization of Document Image Using Optimum Threshold Modification", 2018.

+  Optimizations:

+  * Shafait - "Efficient Implementation of Local Adaptive Thresholding Techniques Using Integral Images", 2008.
+  * Petty - An algorithm for efficiently calculating the min and max of a local window.
+Unpublished, 2019.
+  * Chan - "Memory-efficient and fast implementation of local adaptive binarization methods", 2019.

+  Performance Metrics:

+  * Overall Accuracy
+  * F-Measure
+  * Peak Signal-To-Noise Ratio (PSNR)
+  * Negative Rate Metric (NRM)
+  * Matthews Correlation Coefficient (MCC)
+  * Distance-Reciprocal Distortion Measure (DRDM) - "An Objective Distortion Measure for Binary Document Images Based on Human Visual Perception", 2002.

+  Native Image Support:

+  * Portable Any-Map: PBM (P4), 8-bit PGM (P5), PPM (P6), PAM (P7)

 - **GraphicsMagick** [📁](./GraphicsMagick) [🌐](https://github.com/GerHobbelt/graphicsmagick) -- provides a comprehensive collection of utilities, programming interfaces, and GUIs, to support file format conversion, image processing, and 2D vector rendering.
 GraphicsMagick is originally based on ImageMagick from ImageMagick Studio (which was originally written by John Cristy at Dupont).
 The goal of GraphicsMagick is to provide the highest quality product possible while encouraging open and active participation from all interested developers.
 - **ImageMagick** [📁](./ImageMagick) [🌐](https://github.com/GerHobbelt/ImageMagick) -- [ImageMagick®](https://imagemagick.org/) can create, edit, compose, or convert digital images.
 It can read and write images in a variety of formats (over 200) including PNG, JPEG, GIF, WebP, HEIC, SVG, PDF, DPX, EXR, and TIFF.
 ImageMagick can resize, flip, mirror, rotate, distort, shear and transform images, adjust image colors, apply various special effects, or draw text, lines, polygons, ellipses, and Bézier curves.
 - **jasper** [📁](./jasper) [🌐](https://github.com/GerHobbelt/jasper) -- JasPer Image Processing/Coding Tool Kit